wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.5.2 =
+* [Note] We are still getting support requests from users having issues with Slimstat because of the GeoLite add-on that was distributed a few months ago.
+If you are still using this separate add-on, we'd like to remind you that Slimstat 4 introduced a new more intuitive way of managing the MaxMind Geolocation database bundled with our software.
+Actually, the free Geolite plugin is not compatible with the latest version of Slimstat, because of the IPv6 support we introduced a few weeks ago.
+We recommend that you uninstall the add-on from your systems, thus improving the overall performance of your website.
+As usual, do not hesitate to contact us if you have any questions.
+* [Update] Restored Activity Log report in the WordPress Dashboard.
+* [Fix] The Add-ons tab under settings was visible even if no add-ons were installed (thank you, [greg57 and others](https://wordpress.org/support/topic/add-ons-tab-blank)).
+* [Fix] Typo in our German localization (thank you, Marc-Oliver).
+* [Fix] Adding users to the corresponding blacklist was not working if the table wp_users had certain collations (thank you, Romain Petges).
+* [Fix] Non-standard quotes and other characters (hyphens, etc) were getting munged because of a security feature being overzealous (thank you, Victor).
+* [Fix] SQL Debug Mode is now correctly displayed in the WP Dashboard reports.
+* [Fix] More PHP warnings (debug mode) removed.
+* [Fix] Added missing localization strings for certain operating systems (thank you, Romain Petges).

 = 4.1.5.1 =
 * [Update] Our Export to Excel add-on now includes the post slug, when appropriate.